fafonse/CSVault/MATH2050/Baye's Rule.md

 $$
 > When $Pr(X/Y/Z)$ is the same above and below, you can multiply it out, so it's just like a constant you multiply with the $Pr(B)$

 - When given continuous variabilities, segment them out into categories.
 Like chopping up continuous percentages into [[Percentile and Quarters|percentiles]].
+Then you can just track those categories as separate outcomes.